Our Blog

 Digital Certificates

-Digital certificates are used in EAP-TLS for mutual authentication, offering high security and non-repudiation but requiring PKI infrastructure and complex management.
+Used in EAP-TLS for mutual authentication.
+Offer high security and non-repudiation, but require full PKI deployment and certificate lifecycle management.

 Usernames and Passwords